A health trust has bolstered its resources to help scan more patients than ever before during the coronavirus pandemic.

 The Trust has also updated its equipment at the University Hospital of Hartlepool.
 Investing in a Siemens SOMATOM Definition Edge scanner.

 Gail Griffiths, operational manager in radiology, said: “We are delighted to have increased our scanning capacity.
 At a time when we have needed it most.

 “These scanners will allow us to scan more patients as we work our way through the backlog created by postponed appointments during the pandemic.

-“NHS England and NHS Improvement have worked with us to help us come up with an innovative solution to treat more patients than ever before.”
+“NHS England and NHS Improvement have worked with us to help us come up with an innovative solution.
+Treating more patients than ever before.”

 “It is the ideal solution to allow for social distancing and provide a safe environment for patients during the pandemic.

-“It will be invaluable in helping the team work through a backlog in appointments and ensure patients get the treatment they need quickly and efficiently.”
+“It will be invaluable in helping the team work through a backlog in appointments.
+Ensuring patients get the treatment they need quickly and efficiently.”